KLL535/ComfyUI_SimpleButcher/README.md

 Simple tool for loading prompts directly from a text file, enabling automation of the entire batch process.
 You can combine this nodes to generate fully randomized texts and LoRA, sourced from your own text and LORA templates.

 #### Input:
+- `name` - *STRING* - Just a name.
+To avoid confusing nodes if there are many of them.
 - `start` - *INT* - Start position for increment or decrement methods.
 - `load_file` - *BOOLEAN* - if True, load center of prompt from file.
 - `file_path` - *STRING* - Path to the file from which the lines for the central part of the prompt will be taken.